OCV CUDAS HANDBOOK

 FALSE START: Swimmers must come to a complete stop when the starter gives the command "take your mark".
 Any forward motion before the "gun" is a false start.
 Two false starts disqualify a swimmer from that event and he/she must step down from the block.

 HEAT: It is one of many races required to complete a given event.

 LINE-UP: A document prepared by the Coach showing who swims what event.
 A copy is posted in the team area.

 PONDEROSA INVITATIONAL: The two longest days in the year!
 The best swimmers from everywhere con-verge for an extended competition.

-Meet Place Ribbons dual meet are awarded after dual meets to the first six places in each individual event, and relay ribbons for first place only.
+Meet Place Ribbons dual meet are awarded after dual meets to the first six places in each individual event, and relay ribbons for first and second place.
 Ribbons and/or medals will be awarded up to 16th place at the Divisional Meet.
-Each hosting swim team awards heat ribbons.
-At Oak Creek, participation ribbonsare awarded for all heats for swimmers age 8 and under.
-Not all teams have this policy.

 JAWS CLUB RIBBONS